 If a student is suspended for a third drug or alcohol offense, the student will be referred to the Superintendent of Schools for an exclusionary hearing to determine if the student’s behavior poses a threat to the safety and well- being of that student or others.
 If, in the judgment of the Superintendent, the student is not to be excluded, the following sanctions shall be imposed:

 The student may be suspended from school for a period of five (5) days.
 When the suspension period is over, the student may not be readmitted to school unless accompanied by a parent.
-When the student returns to school, the student shall be assigned to a Study Hall for the duration of the student’s high school career.
 The student shall also be strongly urged to seek more intense rehabilitative care; alternate placement may also be considered.
 In addition, the student shall not be permitted to participate in, practice, rehearse or attend any extra-curricular, interscholastic, or other school-sponsored activity for the duration of the student’s high school career.

 Appendix B. Penalties for the Use or Possession of Tobacco and/or Nicotine Products